This is Part Two of an account of touring the Netherlands and the UK by recumbent bike. Click here for Part One.

-Trials (read ‘stunt’) bikers of the Danny MacAskill ilk will often be seen riding bikes along impossibly narrow walls and handrails and things, and you’ll sometimes see them adjusting their balance by sticking a leg out to one side in a clown-like fashion or using their knees for similar leverage.
+Trials (read ‘stunt’) bikers will often be seen riding bikes along impossibly narrow walls and handrails and things, and you’ll sometimes see them adjusting their balance by sticking a leg out to one side in a clown-like fashion or using their knees for similar leverage.
 Funnily enough, said Menno, this is a big part of how balancing on a recumbent works.
 Since your upper body is locked in place, the next greatest weight that can be shifted about is your legs, particularly those thunderous cyclist-thighs you’ve got going on.
 Since you’re using them to pedal, however, it’s a case of adjusting the angle at which your knees stick out to the sides whilst your feet remain on the pedals.
 The same is true to a much lesser extent with your elbows.
 Once used to this new way of maintaining one’s balance, the result is just as inconspicuous and effortless as upright cycling.

 So I had quite a bit of getting used to, and there was much in the way of flailing limbs while the relevant parts of my brain attempted to reconfigure themselves after a lifetime of perfectly content upright cycling.
 And yes — there were a couple of grazed elbows.
 But the falls actually served to highlight one of the other distinctive features of recumbent cycling, which depending on your perspective could be its greatest attraction or its most immediate shortcoming.